redound/phalcon-rest/README.md

 $ composer require olivierandriessen/phalcon-rest
 ````

-## Skeleton application ##
+## Boilerplate application ##
-You can use the [skeleton application](https://github.com/olivierandriessen/phalcon-rest-skeleton) as base for your project.
+You can use the [Boilerplate application](https://github.com/olivierandriessen/phalcon-rest-boilerplate) as base for your project.
 But you can use it as an example to set it up yourself too.

 ## Documentation ##
 Documentation per class is on it's way.
-I recommend you to checkout the Skeleton application to see how each class can be integrated.
+I recommend you to checkout the Boilerplate application to see how each class can be integrated.